 After you've had your fill of katsu sando and mochi bread at Fuumi Fuumi, the sweet iced coffee is a must.
 That's a classic iced latte topped with a dollop of salted cream, caramel sauce drizzle and chewy caramel pieces.
 Or head to Baguette Studios, where the rich butterscotch cream iced latte pairs very nicely with a pretzel baguette.

 Yuzu spritz from Hikari

 A tiny slice of serenity awaits on this busy corner of Swanston Street.
 With flawless light timber design, Japanese homewares and yuzu coffee served over ice, Hikari is like a little trip to Tokyo.
-A tart blend of yuzu kochi syrup is layered with cold brew, sparkling water and a touch of beet sugar.
+Indulge in tart blend of yuzu kochi syrup layered with cold brew, sparkling water and a touch of beet sugar.